Back to Blog

 QueryGlow$79 one-timeWeb (any browser)6 databases YesTeams wanting browser access without SaaS

-DBeaverFree / $25/mo ProWin, Mac, Linux80+ databases NoSolo devs needing multi-DB on a budget
+DBeaverFree / from $113/yrWin, Mac, Linux100+ databases NoSolo devs needing multi-DB on a budget

-Beekeeper StudioFree / $7/moWin, Mac, Linux10+ databases NoDevelopers wanting a clean, minimal UI
+Beekeeper StudioFree / from $9/moWin, Mac, Linux10+ databases NoDevelopers wanting a clean, minimal UI

 DbGateFree (open source)Win, Mac, Linux, Web10+ databases YesOpen-source advocates